 Did you spend time in a VA hospital or a VA-approved hospital for a disability related to your military service (called a service-connected disability)?
 If you did, you may be able to get added disability compensation or benefits with a temporary 100% disability rating for the time you spent in the hospital.
 Find out if you can get this benefit.

-You may be able to get disability benefits if one of the situations below describes your experience.
+You may be eligible for disability benefits if you meet one of these requirements.

 One of these must be true:

 - You spent more than 21 days in a VA hospital or other approved hospital for a service-connected disability, or